 Answer: Turn the power on and set the thermostat between 3 and 4.
 You can make further adjustments to suit your personal requirements after the box has cooled down.
 Allow the refrigerator to come down to temperature before loading with product.
 Setting the thermostat to a higher setting, e.g. 7, will not decrease the time required for the unit to cool down to its normal operating temperature.
+AC/DC units cool at the same rate on DC as on AC.
 Normal refrigerator operating temperatures are 34°F to 40°F.